 There are three primary government-backed mortgage programs and all three have some sort of upfront fee or guarantee fee.
 The three programs are the VA loan, FHA, and USDA.
 VA loans are reserved for veterans and other service personnel and require no down payment.
 The FHA loan can be used by anyone but does ask for a down payment of at least 3.5%.
 The USDA loan, like the VA loan, doesn’t require a down payment but there are two general qualifications.

 One, the household income of those living in the subject property cannot exceed 115% of the median income for the area and the property must be located in a preapproved area.
 The USDA identifies these areas after a review of data taken from the national census taken every 10 years.
-For example, the USDA loan can’t be used to finance a property for a first time buyer in Tampa because this city isn’t considered rural or semi-rural.
-Yet certain suburbs just outside of Tampa are still USDA eligible.
+For example, the USDA loan can’t be used to finance a property for a first-time buyer in downtown Orlando because this city isn’t considered rural or semi-rural.
+However, certain suburbs just outside of Orlando may be still USDA eligible.
 Your loan officer can help determine if a particular area you’re interested in is USDA-eligible.

 If the income limitations are met and the property is located in an approved region, the USDA loan can be an ideal option for those seeking to buy a home in a rural or semi-rural area and come to the closing table with as little cash as possible.
 The USDA loan still provides 100% financing for approved home buyers.